erlyaws/yaws/README.md

     $> ./configure --prefix=$PWD/_inst && make install
     $> $PWD/_inst/bin/yaws -i

-If you used rebar to compile Yaws, you can alternatively start Yaws with
+If you used rebar3 to build Yaws, you can alternatively start Yaws with

-    $> ./bin/yaws -i
+    $> rebar3 shell

 Either approach will start a webserver at http://0.0.0.0:8000 Terminate through ^C, or ^G followed by q, or

     > init:stop()

-NOTE: If you've used rebar to build the system, none of the following directions apply.
-With rebar only "local installations" are supported.
+NOTE: If you've used rebar3 to build the system, none of the following directions apply.

 Install and run